Production of spectator neutrons, protons and light fragments on fixed targets at NICA: Conclusion

 \section{Conclusion}

 In our hybrid UrQMD-AMC approach, the multiparticle evolution of individual nucleons simulated with UrQMD~\cite{Bass1998,Bleicher1999} is supplemented by their clustering to model the production of spectator nuclear fragments.
 In the present work the UrQMD-AMC approach was validated by calculating the production of $Z\geq 3$ and $Z=2$ fragments in $^{197}$Au--Ag collisions and neutrons in $^{124}$Sn--$^{124}$Sn collisions and comparing the results with the respective experimental data~\cite{Adamovich1999,Jain1995,Cherry1994,Pawlowski2023}.
 Using the UrQMD model with the Skyrme forces yields better agreement with the data than the cascade mode.
 However, the average fragment multiplicities for semi-central or semi-peripheral collisions were underestimated by the calculations in both modes by 20--25\%.
-The UrQMD-AMC approach also underestimates the production of fragments with high transverse momenta.
+The UrQMD-AMC approach also underestimates the production of fragments with high transverse momenta, possibly due to neglecting the clusterization of elastically scattered nucleons.
 Nevertheless, the production of neutrons in $^{124}$Sn--$^{124}$Sn collisions is well described.

 The UrQMD-AMC modeling of $^{124}$Xe--$^{130}$Xe and $^{124}$Xe--$^{184}$W collisions to be studied at NICA demonstrated a noticeable difference between the calculated pseudorapidity distributions of nucleons obtained in the cascade and Skyrme modes of UrQMD.
 However, similar distributions calculated for deuterons and $\alpha$-particles were found to be less sensitive to the choice of the UrQMD mode.
 As found, most of forward neutrons and protons are emitted within the acceptance of the forward calorimeters of the BM@N and MPD experiments with fixed targets.
 However, approximately 30\% of spectator $\alpha$-particles are expected to remain undetected.